UCSD-E4E/rct_tower_scheduler/README.md

 - interval (seconds between iterations): int

 ### Useable File Format
 The initial file of ensembles is meant to be easy to write but is annoying to program around.
 We provide the `convertToActive.py` to convert the initial format into the `active_ensembles.json` file that the scheduler can use.
+You may also choose a name other than `active_ensembles.json` with the optional `fileout` argument.

 It can be found in the `TowerScheduler` directory.
 Use it like this:
 ```
-python convertToActive.py input_file.json
+python convertToActive.py input_file.json --fileout optional_file.json
 ```

 The script always outputs to `active_ensembles.json`.
 Be careful since it will overwrite a previous active ensembles file.